How to Make Kraut

 Trim the reserved cabbage leaf into a circle (you can use the base of jar or the lid as a guide).
 Place on top of the packed cabbage and then add the fermentation weight.
 You want the packed cabbage to be completely submerged when weighted.
 If liquid levels are low you can top with a brine by dissolving 1 teaspoon salt to 1 cup water.

-Fill your airlock with water (to the fill line), insert in lid and label and date your jar: Let ferment for 1 week at room temperature out of direct sunlight.
+Fill your airlock with water (to the fill line) and insert in lid (Need help?
+Check out our How to Assemble Airlock Video).
+Let ferment for 1 week at room temperature out of direct sunlight.
 Transfer finished kraut to jars and move to the refrigerator.
 Kraut will keep refrigerated for at least 2 months.